wjwillemse/ruleminer/docs/usage.rst

 Note that the tolerance function is not stored in the formula; the 'tolerance' parameter should be passed every time a Ruleminer object is constructed.

-If the rule contains minus or division operators then it should be reformulated in such a way that it contains only plus and multiplication operators.
+If a rule contains minus or division operators then the signs of tolerances of the right part (that falls under the minus or division) are reversed.

 Evaluating results within rules